Lich-Corals/linux-file-converter-addon/markdown/install-nautilus.md

         ```bash
         sudo mv nautilus-fileconverter.py /usr/share/nautilus-python/extensions/nautilus-fileconverter.py
         ```
+        <b>NOTE: Configuration and automatic updates are limited for root installations.
+I recomend the other installation option.</b>
 - Now you only have to restart Nautilus using the following commands:
     ```bash
    #Quit Nautilus